DougPfeffer-alt/reading-notes/class-09.md

   - Binding is the process of stating which event you are waiting to happen, and which event you are waiting for that event to happen upon.
   - When an event occurs on an element, it can trigger a JS function.
 When this function changes the webpage in some way, it feels interactive because it has responded to the user.
   - You can use event delegation to monitor for events that happen on all of the children of an event.
-  The most commonly used events are W3C DOM, althouhg there are others in the HTML specification as well as browser-specific events.
+  The most commonly used events are W3C DOM, although there are others in the HTML specification as well as browser-specific events.